-Budapest, Hungary is fast becoming a travel favourite for anyone visiting Europe.
+Budapest, Hungary is fast becoming a travel favorite for anyone visiting Europe.
 It truly is one of the most romantic and beautiful cities on the continent.
-Dave and I have been fortunate enough to visit Budapest on two separate occasions and we've complied a list of our favourite things to do in Budapest.
+Dave and I have been fortunate enough to visit Budapest on two separate occasions and we've compiled a list of the best things to do in Budapest.

 Make sure to pick up a Lonely Planet guide book to help you plan your Budapest Trip.

 There is nothing more romantic than watching the lights of the city from a the Danube River.
 Many week-long river cruises go through Budapest and that is how a lot of people see the city, but you can take dinner and sunset cruises in Budapest as well.

 If you do a river cruise, we suggest booking a cruise at night to see the lights of Budapest.
 It truly is beautiful once the sun goes down.